 In South Korea the smart city is already becoming reality.
 With the first project in Songdo and a new governmental project in Busan: an unique platform-based smart city.
 What can we learn from South Korea’s smart city approach and how can their demand create a new market for businesses worldwide.
 Special guest Jong-Sung Hwang, Master Planner of the Smart City of Busan in South Korea joined us for the 6th Online Get-Together.
-Watch the livestream below.
+Watch the livestream above.

 Busan Eco Delta Smart City

 Busan Eco Delta City aims to become an international hub and a waterfront ecological city where the history, nature, and people coexist in harmony and joy.
 The city has 4 major objectives:

 - 1 – Smart Life for Future – Spatial planning to enable smart living Smart streets connecting the nature, people and technology

 - 2 – Smart Link for Sharing – Environmental benefits of the city shared by everyone 5-minute access to water and green from anywhere in the city

 - 3 – Smart Place for Everyone – Inclusive city for diversity for QOL Cultural Front (culture + waterfront)

 - 4 – Urban Planning for Smart City – Five-innovations cluster to create decent jobs Operational base for the city as a platform View below a short impression of the Busan Eco Delta Smart City.